UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

     The cycle latency of L1 cache access.

 Exclusive
-    If set to true, only one type of memeory access (read or write) can be performed per cycle.
+    If set to true, only one type of memory access (read or write) can be performed per cycle.

 Load-Bandwidth
     The number of bytes permitted to be loaded per cycle.